Welcome to today's edition of the Rush 24-7 podcast.

 Is that the image that he's trying to pitch here?

-If you can't take responsibility for the debt that you demanded that we incur that you authored, then let John Boehner run the meeting.
+If you can't take responsibility for the debt that you demanded that we incur, that you authored, then let John Boehner run the meeting.

 And let's put it on C-SPAN.

-For Obama to pretend to be the only adult in the room regarding this issue is a joke with no punchline.
+That is laughable here for Obama to pretend to be the only adult in the room regarding this issue is a joke with no punchline.

 Let's stop the make-believe.